makersmakingchange/Twitch-Switch/README.md

 - Rick McCaskill, Horizon Health Network
 - Billie O'Connor, Horizon Health Network
 - Kristen Culberson, Horizon Health Network
-- Josie Versloot, Makers Making Change
+- Josie Versloot, Neil Squire Society / Makers Making Change

 <!---
 LICENSE
 Add the year(s) for the copyright and the Designer Name.
 You may use the standard set of open licenses or choose your own for the hardware, software, and accompanying materials.